coffeebank/coffee-maubot/animemanga/README.md

 ## Config

-- `results` - The number of results the bot should return
+- `results` - The number of results the bot should return.
+Default 2 (with images).
+Set 0 to show all results (recommended, if images disabled below).
+- `images` - Send images (media covers/thumbnails).
+Default true.
+Beware: each image adds delays due to fetching/uploading to Matrix.
 - `max_description_length` - The length of the description body (not currently used)
 - `deepl_api` - [DeepL Translate Free API key](https://www.deepl.com/pro-api) (not currently used)